-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 When it comes to industries, there is specific guidance on how limitations are being eased, which is broken down below:

-• Non-essential retail stores – have been open with a 10-person limit and in Phase 1 can open to a maximum of 50% of their store's customer capacity.
+– have been open with a 10-person limit and in Phase 1 can open to a maximum of 50% of their store's customer capacity.

-• Restaurants – have been open for takeout and delivery and in Phase 1 can open up outdoor seating at 50% capacity
+– have been open for takeout and delivery and in Phase 1 can open up outdoor seating at 50% capacity

 When asked why restaurants cannot open their doors to in-house dining yet, while non-essential retail stores can open their doors to more customers, Gov. Northam said the decision was made based on a "tremendous amount" of discussion with restaurant owners and that it was their collective decision that outdoor seating, for now, would be in the best interest of customers and employees.